The Hireling

 The Hireling is a 1973 British drama film directed by Alan Bridges, based on a 1957 novel of the same title by L. P. Hartley, which starred Robert Shaw and Sarah Miles.
 It tells the story of a chauffeur who falls in love with an aristocratic woman.

-It shared the Grand Prix with Scarecrow at the 1973 Cannes Film Festival.
+It shared the Grand Prix du Festival International du Film (Palme d'Or) with Scarecrow at the 1973 Cannes Film Festival.
 Sarah Miles received a Special Jury Prize for her performance as Lady Franklin.

 Plot

-Set in and around Bath, Somerset immediately after the First World War, the story opens at an expensive mental clinic in the country where the young and recently widowed Lady Franklin is being discharged.
+Set in and around Bath, Somerset, immediately after the First World War, the story opens at an expensive mental clinic in the countryside where the young and recently widowed Lady Franklin is being discharged.
 The owner of a smart hire car, former sergeant-major Ledbetter, chauffeurs her to her unsympathetic mother in Bath.
 Hired to take her on outings, he becomes the only person she can talk to as she slowly lifts out of deep depression.

-When he takes her to a boxing night at a boys club that he helps to run, she meets another committee member, the young former officer Cantrip.
-Like Ledbetter he is struggling to return to normal, in his case politics, after his traumatic experiences in the war.
-Cantrip starts wooing the wealthy Lady Franklin while still sleeping with his lover Connie, who is probably a war widow.
+When he takes her to a boxing night at a boys' club that he helps to run, she meets another committee member, the young former officer Cantrip.
+Like Ledbetter, he is struggling to return to normalcy, in his case, politics, after his traumatic experiences in the war.
+Cantrip starts wooing the wealthy Lady Franklin while still sleeping with his lover Connie, who is likely a war widow.

 Ledbetter's mental equilibrium becomes progressively more fragile.
-His business is failing, his casual relationship with the waitress Doreen brings no joy, his deepening affection for Lady Franklin is no longer returned and his rage against his more successful rival is intensified by Cantrip's concealed involvement with Connie.
+His business is failing, his casual relationship with the waitress Doreen brings no joy, his deepening affection for Lady Franklin is no longer returned, and his rage against his more successful rival is intensified by Cantrip's concealed involvement with Connie.

 When he finally confronts Cantrip and Lady Franklin together, they tell him that he has no place in their lives because they have become engaged.
 Leaping into his Rolls-Royce and swigging frequently from a bottle of alcohol, he drives blindly back to his garage and proceeds to run amok in the little courtyard, driving heedlessly back and forth into the walls and reversing and on and on like an animal in a frenzy in a cage.